qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_gui.rst

 #.
 Click in the text widget to activate the locator search bar or press
    :kbd:`Ctrl+K`.
 #.
-Type associated with the item you are looking for (name, tag, keyword...).
+Type a text associated with the item you are looking for
+   (name, tag, keyword, ...).
-   By default, results are returned for the enabled locator filters but you can limit the search to a certain scope by prefixing your text with the :ref:`locator filters <locator_options>` prefix, ie. typing ``l cad`` will return only the layers whose name contains ``cad``.
+   By default, results are returned for the enabled locator filters, but you can limit the search to a certain scope by prefixing your text with the :ref:`locator filters <locator_options>` prefix, ie. typing ``l cad`` will return only the layers whose name contains ``cad``.